smirnovalnik/microprocessor-units-course/docs/syllabus/syllabus.md

 The objectives of the second part of the course are:

 - study of peripherals of the _STM32F072RBT6_ microcontroller unit
-- learning the C programming language and its application for embedded  systems
+- learning C programming language and its application for embedded  systems

 ## Prerequisites